-Most beat ’em ups will have what’s known as a breather or ‘ground’ routine for enemies and it basically means that when your player has been knocked down and is on the ground the enemies back off or stay still.
-This allows you to get up without being slaughtered or knocked down again right away and adds some fairness to the game.
+Most beat ’em ups will have what’s known as a breather or ‘ground’ routine for enemies, and it basically means that when your player has been knocked down and is on the ground the enemies back off or stay still.
+This allows you to get up without being slaughtered or knocked down again right away and adds a bit of fairness to the game.

-Amiga Final Fight doesn’t have, not does it have any sort of hit count whereby you get floored after a certain amount of enemy punches and so you just stand there being pummeled.
+Amiga Final Fight doesn’t have this feature, not does it have any sort of hit count whereby you get knocked down after a certain amount of enemy punches.
+Due to this, you just stand there being pummelled until your energy runs out becasue your punches are so slow that the fire button doesn’t even register the input as you’re constantly being hit.
 With this, you constantly find yourself in a situation where enemies just crowd round and punch away, even if you are on the ground.
-Haggar can usually escape from crowd maulings but most of the time Guy and Cody have no chance as their panic move is pretty much useless.
+Haggar can usually escape from crowd maulings, but most of the time Guy and Cody have no chance as their panic move is pretty much useless.
 Enemy ‘clumping’ happens too when is where multiple instances of the same object follow the same code routines and can appear as one without some variety in the AI to maybe recognise this and get one to break off to the other side of the player.